OpenSmartEnvironment/ose-example-dvb/README.md

 # Open Smart Environment - DVB streamer example
-This example provides an DVB streamer to be used together with an [media player example](http://opensmartenvironment.github.io/doc/#mediaplayerexample) instance.
+This example provides a DVB streamer to be used together with an [media player example](http://opensmartenvironment.github.io/doc/#mediaplayerexample) instance.
 In this example, a new entry controlling a dvblast is created.